lfsegoro/radius_cui/README.md

 2. bash# docker-compose up --build
 3. Let the the script do autmatic pull and installing.
 4. access from the UI.
+5. test using Ntradping or directly from NAS like mikrotik.

 You can learn the detail on the docker-compose.yml if you want to see the password or make modification.